Erick Dampier: Miami Heat (2010–2011)

 On July 13, 2010, Dampier was traded to the Charlotte Bobcats along with Matt Carroll and Eduardo Nájera in exchange for Tyson Chandler and Alexis Ajinça.
 He was waived on September 14, 2010.

 On November 23, 2010, Dampier signed a contract with the Miami Heat.

 Atlanta Hawks (2012)

 Dampier signed a ten-day contract with the Atlanta Hawks on February 9, 2012.
-On February 19, 2012, a signed his second ten-day contract with the Hawks.
+On February 19, 2012, he signed his second ten-day contract with the Hawks.
 On March 1, 2012, Dampier signed with the Hawks for the rest of the season.